-As described in Section 5.3.8 of the Draft EIR, roadway segments, intersections and arterial roadways in the project area are within the responsibility and jurisdiction of the City and not the SDCRAA.
-Freeway ramps and operations in the project area are within the responsibility and jurisdiction of Caltrans and not the SDCRAA.
-Although the SDCRAA does not have the authority to impose mitigation measures affecting transportation and circulation facilities within the responsibility and jurisdiction of another public agency, SDCRAA would coordinate with the City and Caltrans in implementing necessary mitigation measures and recommends that the following mitigation measures be considered as results of future regional growth.
-While the Airport Authority operates under strict provisions required by certain FAA grant assurances that restrict the use of airport funds outside of the airport boundaries.
-See Policy and Procedures Concerning the Use of Airport Revenue, 64 Fed.
-Reg.
-7679 et seg.
+Comment 9 Responsibility of mitigation Response Caltrans does not agree with the DEIR's findings that affected agency's As described in Section 5.3.8 of the Draft EIR, roadway segments, facilities impacted by the AMP are the sole responsibility and jurisdiction intersections and arterial roadways in the project area are within the of said agency and not the responsibility of the SDCRAA.
+The responsibility and jurisdiction of the City and not the SDCRAA.
+Freeway SDCRAA should work with Caltrans, City of San Diego, the San Diego ramps and operations in the project area are within the responsibility and Association of Governments (SANDAG) and others, in examining jurisdiction of Caltrans and not the SDCRAA.
+Although the SDCRAA alternative and funding solutions to mitigate for transportation impacts does not have the authority to impose mitigation measures affecting created by the growth of the SDIA. transportation and circulation facilities within the responsibility and jurisdiction of another public agency, SDCRAA would coordinate with the The City of Marina case clearly states that "each public agency shall City and Caltrans in implementing necessary mitigation measures and mitigate or avoid the significant effects on the environment of projects recommends that the following mitigation measures be considered as that it carries out or approves whenever it is feasible to do so" ( Marina p 360 ).
+While the Supreme Court did indicate that public agencies results of future regional growth.
+While the Airport Authority operates under strict provisions required by certain FAA grant assurances that sometimes cannot spend money if it has not been appropriated, as well restrict the use of airport funds outside of the airport boundaries.
+See as the certain limitations on the expenditure of public funds, there is still Policy and Procedures Concerning the Use of Airport Revenue, 64 Fed. a duty to ask for the funds to perform the required mitigation as part of Reg.
+7679 et seq.
 (Feb 16, 1999).
-However, the FAA has indicated that they are willing to consider whether or not the use of airport revenue may be permitted for funding certain off-airport transportation mitigation measures that provide direct access to the airport.
-If the City or Caltrans take action to approve and implement the road and freeway improvements identified, the SDCRAA will coordinate with the FAA to identify off-airport improvements that are eligible to utilize airport revenues.
-See Response to General Comment #5.
+However, the FAA has indicated that the project funding package and/or identify which funds may be eligible. they are willing to consider whether or not the use of airport revenue may be permitted for funding certain off-airport transportation mitigation While it is understood the Airport Authority operates under provisions measures that provide direct access to the airport.
+If the City or Caltrans required by certain Federal Aviation Administration (FAA) grant take action to approve and implement the road and freeway assurances that restrict the use of airport funds outside of the airport improvements identified, the SDCRAA will coordinate with the FAA to boundaries, the FAA has indicated that they are willing to consider identify off-airport improvements that are eligible to utilize airport whether or not the use of airport revenue may be permitted for certain revenues.
+See Response to General Comment #5. off-airport transportation mitigation measures that provide direct access to the airport.
+However, the FAA's determination will not be known until a final, approved mitigation package is available for discussion with the FAA (Mitigation Measure 5.3.8 AMP DEIR).
+While we appreciate this language in the DEIR, it is imperative that the appropriate mitigation proposals be identified through the analysis and included in the Final EIR in order to facilitate such future discussions with the FAA.
+In addition, the SDCRAA should identify funding received from non-FAA sources that may be eligible for off-airport mitigation.